-Compressing application artifacts is another strategy to reduce the size of your Docker images.
+Compressing application artifacts is another strategy to reduce the size of our Docker images.
 Especially in cases where the application generates large files or includes sizable assets, compression can make a notable difference.

 Here's a simple example to demonstrate this technique:

-large-assets that you want to include in your Docker image.
-You could compress this directory before adding it to your Docker image.
+large-assets that we want to include in our Docker image.
+We could compress this directory before adding it to our Docker image.

 tar -zcvf large-assets.tar.gz large-assets/